Additional Information#

 • PRBs are scheduled at the PRB group level, with each PRB group containing 4 PRBs.

-• HARQ, if enabled, operates on a per-slot basis, assuming perfect knowledge of control channel information and immediate retransmission at a slot after a failed transmission slot.
+• operates on a per-slot basis, assuming perfect knowledge of control channel information and immediate retransmission at a slot after a failed transmission slot;

-• HARQ, if enabled, will allow a maximum of 4 transmissions (i.e. a new transmission, followed by 3 re-transmissions), in case of CRC failures.
+• will allow a maximum of 4 transmissions (i.e., a new transmission, followed by three retransmissions), in the event of CRC failures.
 Transmissions are associated with redundancy versions (RV) in the order of 0, 2, 3, 1.

 • In addition to a fixed thermal noise of -174 dBm/Hz, a noise figure is added at each receiver antenna.

-• When training is not enabled, SRS is scheduled exclusively on every S slot.
-The S slot is dedicated solely to SRS.
+• The SRS are scheduled exclusively on every S slot, and the S slot is dedicated solely to SRS.

-• For an SRS slot, all 14 symbols can be allocated for SRS transmission when the RU has 4 antennas.
-If the RU has 64 antennas, only 4 symbols can be allocated for SRS transmission.
+• For an SRS slot, all 14 symbols can be allocated for SRS transmission when the RU has four antennas.
+If the RU has 64 antennas, only four symbols can be allocated for SRS transmission.

 MAC scheduler#